KamoEllen/Pythn-Brothers/README.md

-Here's a clean and informative GitHub `README.md` you can use for your project:

----

 # 🐍 Python Basics & Mini Projects

 Welcome to this beginner-friendly Python repository!
 It includes solutions to common coding problems and small game projects to help you understand and apply programming concepts effectively.

 ---

-## ✅ Coding Problems
+## ✅ Coding Problems (This is what they'll ask at wtc, dont do it now , just know this is it and other similar questions, to get ready learn loops functions and build projects)

 These are basic Python problems every beginner should try.
 Each item includes a helpful tutorial link: